Start here

 Most men are taught to treat hair as something to control: wash it hard, towel it fast, brush it into place and add something heavy if it moves.
 Curls work differently.
 They need water, conditioning, gentle handling and product applied before the shape breaks apart.

 The good news: you do not need a complicated routine.
-You need to understand the few moments that matter most: washing, conditioning, styling while damp and drying without disrupting the curl pattern.
+You need to understand the few moments that matter most: washing, conditioning, Shape while damp and Hold when the curl pattern needs support.

 Common mistakes men make with curly hair